 “Now we have something outside the box, compelling, and a unique setting for one of the Heavyweight Fights of the Year.
 Roll on the Rumble on the Rock!”

-WBN can now add that Whyte is training in Portugal blighted any chances of the fighter being allowed into the UK without some quarantine of sorts.
+WBN can now add that Whyte is training in Portugal blighted any chances of the fighter being allowed into the UK without some quarantine.

-Portugal is on the red lists of 33 countries, meaning even elite sportspersons need to quarantine in a hotel for ten days after arrival.
+Portugal is on the red list of 33 countries, meaning even elite sportspersons need to quarantine in a hotel for ten days after arrival.